mohitpai/journey-optimizer.en/help/using/segment/composition-canvas.md

 >[!CONTEXTUALHELP]
 >id="ajo_ao_enrich"
 >title="Enrich activity"
->abstract="Use the Enrich activity  to exclude profiles belonging to an existing audience.
-The Exclude using attribute type allows you to exclude profiles based on a specific attribute."
+>abstract="Use the Enrich activity to enrich your audience with additional attributes coming from Adobe Experience Platform datasets.
+For example, you can add information related to the product purchased like its name, price, or manufacturer ID and leverage these information to personalize the deliveries sent to the audience."

 >[!CONTEXTUALHELP]
 >id="ajo_ao_enrich_dataset"